Photo Source: Paul Noll

 In 1960 the Azhe were officially placed in the Yi nationality.
 The Azhe, however, refuse to intermarry with other peoples and are culturally and linguistically different from their neighbors.
 The Azhe are not the same ethnolinguistic group as the A Che people farther to the west, who speak a language from the Southern Yi branch.

 The Azhe celebrate the annual Torch Festival.
-On the first day of the festival, many weddings take place.
+On the first day of the festival, they hold many weddings.
 On the second day, the men sacrifice an ox at the foot of the sacred village tree.

 There is one known Catholic meeting point among the Azhe, situated in Mile County.
 French Catholic missionaries worked extensively in the region in the first half of the twentieth century.
 Today, however, most Azhe are completely unaware of the gospel or the name of Christ, having been cut off from outside influence for generations.
 In the early part of this century the Sani people, located to the north, were reported to have more than 7,000 Catholics, but there is no evidence of Sani outreach to the Azhe who have a different language and culture.